 Some people may call this an Isometric perspective, but personally I think that title complicates the issue.
 I try to keep my wording as simple as possible.

-This is another aspect of perspective used by many painters.
+The S-curve is another aspect of perspective used by many painters.
 It is best explained by the image of a meandering river winding into the distance.
 If the bends in the river are of a fairly even width, as the river gets closer, the distance between the widest parts of the banks will get further apart.
 It really is that simple.

 Try to visualise and use both single and multi point perspectives.
 Remember, practice makes perfect.
 As you become more comfortable with the subject you will see those perspectives in every object you look at.